MichalBogoryja/Group_4_Coverage/README.md

 ## Introduction

-The aim of this project is to
+The aim of this project is to demonstrate multi-robot cooperation through a maze in the VREP simulation program.
+We are to make them perform a coverage task, one of two methods of terrain traversability.

 ## System requirements